vitobotta/hetzner-k3s/README.md

 hetzner-k3s delete --config cluster_config.yaml
 ```

-This will delete all the resources in the Hetzner Cloud project for the cluster being deleted.
+This will delete all the resources in the Hetzner Cloud project created by `hetzner-k3s` directly.
+At the moment instances created by the cluster autoscaler must be deleted manually.
+This will be addressed in a future update.

 ___
 ## Additional info